ismailazdad/3dViewMeasurement/README.md

    </script>
 ```

-This code creates creates a renderer; loads the STL file; request the user to add a measurement and listens to measurement events.
+This code creates a renderer; loads the STL file; request the user to add a measurement and listens to measurement events.

 ```html
 <script>